Fluid Structure Interactions

 Learning outcomes of the course unit

-Basics of hydrodynamics, thermomechanics and the body dynamics.
+Basics in hydrodynamics, thermo mechanics and the body dynamics

 Recommended optional programme components

 Recommended or required reading

 ŠOB, František.
 Hydromechanika.
 Vyd.
 2. Brno: Akademické nakladatelství CERM, 2008.
 ISBN 978-80-214-3578-0.

 BIRD, R. Byron, Warren E. STEWART a Edwin N. LIGHTFOOT.
 Přenosové jevy: sdílení hybnosti, energie a hmoty.
 Přeložil Štefan ŠALAMON, přeložil Vladimír MÍKA.
 Praha: Academia, 1968.